anthonyrussano/naturalscholar.com/docs/research/natural-healing/acai.md

 - Antiobesogenic
 - Antiobesity
 ---
+# Acai

-Açaí refers to the Euterpe oleracea species of palm tree.
-This tree produces the fruit known as Acai berries.
-In preparation for consumption, the pulp of the acai fruit is commonly freeze-dried, with the seed and skin removed.[^2]
+Acai (Açaí) refers to the Euterpe oleracea species of palm tree which produces the fruit known as Acai berries.

 <img src="https://res.cloudinary.com/alchemist-cookbook/image/upload/w_200,f_auto/healing-items/acai.jpg" style="border-radius: 5px; border-width: 1px; border-color: #c9c9c9; border-style: solid;   display: block; margin-left: auto; margin-right: auto;">

 ## Composition

-Acai contains many nutrients, such as polyphenols, iron, vitamin E, and unsaturated fatty acids.[^3]

 Acai berries have a high polyphenol content.

-Acai berries contain anthocyanins such as cyanidine-3-glucoside (C3Glc), cyanidine-3-diglucoside, and cyanidin-3-rutinoside, which contribute to antioxidant activity.[^3]
+They also contain many nutrients such as: iron, vitamin E, and unsaturated fatty acids.[^3]

 - Polyphenols (Phenolic Compounds)
   - Acai seed extract (ASE) is rich in catechin and polymeric pro-anthocyanidins.
   - Açaí oil is rich in protocatechuic acid.

+Acai berries contain anthocyanins such as cyanidine-3-glucoside (C3Glc), cyanidine-3-diglucoside, and cyanidin-3-rutinoside (which contribute to antioxidant activity).[^3]

+## Preparation

+The pulp of the acai fruit is commonly freeze-dried, with the seed and skin removed.[^2]

 ## Healing Properties